Best soundbars Buying Guide: Welcome to What Hi-Fi?'s round-up of the best soundbars you can buy in 2019.

 If you don't want to spend a fortune on boosting your TV's sound, this JVC soundbar will do the job and still give you plenty of change from £100.
 It's nicely put together and not too obtrusive, so if your TV's already on a stand it should slot underneath without any problems.
 There's a simple remote handset, optical/coaxial digital inputs and Bluetooth connectivity for straightforward music streaming.

-The overall sound is a little bass-light, but its 'Movie' setting helps deliver a nicely rounded spread of sound, while still portraying voices and effects clearly and convincingly.
-The size of the bar means it doesn't really suit huge flatscreens, but we'd have no hesitation hooking it up to a smaller screen in a bedroom or study.
+The overall sound is a little bass-light, but its 'Movie' setting helps deliver a nice spread of sound, while still portraying voices and effects clearly and convincingly.
+The JVC's size means it doesn't really suit huge flatscreens, but we'd have no hesitation hooking it up to a smaller screen in a bedroom or study.

 Read the full review: JVC TH-W513B